dsnatochy/vpress/info/poynt-sdk.md

----
-title: Information
----

-## Poynt OS Sdk
+# Poynt OS SDK

 Poynt OS SDK is distributed as an Android Library (aar) through our Maven repository.

 ### Adding the Poynt OS SDK dependencies

-To use the Poynt OS SDK, add the following dependencies in your build.gradle file - note that you would need to add our maven repository in your gradle file too:
-To use the Poynt SDK add the maven repository to your root build.gradle file
+To use the Poynt SDK include the maven repository in your root build.gradle file

 ```
 allprojects {